 the term starting after 1 January

-How much is the equivalent of 16 hours at National Minimum Wage?
+How much is the equivalent of 16 hours, at the National Minimum Wage?

 It depends on your age.
-The minimum amount will always reflect the lowest hourly rate that a person of your age can legally be paid.
-Therefore, currently for a parent aged 21-24, you'd need to earn a weekly average of at least £111.20.
-For a parent aged 25+, you'd need to earn a weekly average of at least £115.20.
+The minimum amount will always reflect the lowest hourly rate that a person of your age, can legally be paid.

 You will be eligible if you (or both of you in a couple) earn at least the equivalent of 16 hours at the National Minimum Wage.

 - Parents can submit a 30 hour application via the Childcare Choices website or by contacting the childcare services Customer Interaction Centre 0300 123 4097.
 Parents will be provided with a unique reference number which they should take to their childcare provider as proof of eligibility.

 - Parents will be able to apply for both Tax-Free Childcare (and 30 hour free childcare through a joint application)